DanielPitfield/Wingo/README.md

 # Wingo
-A game based on Wordle but with more content (numerous game modes) and better replayability.
+A game based on Wordle but with more content (22+ unique game modes), better replayability, configurable gamemode settings and a dedicated campaign!

 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![SASS](https://img.shields.io/badge/SASS-hotpink.svg?style=for-the-badge&logo=SASS&logoColor=white)

 ## Usage / Instructions
-From the main menu, clicking the 'Play' button will navigate to the lobby menu, this is where any of the gamemodes can be selected and played.
-A shortcut to the campaign as well as navigation to the game's options is also provided.
+From the main menu, clicking the 'Custom Game' button will navigate to the lobby menu, this is where any of the gamemodes can be selected and played.
+To get playing immediately, click the 'Quick Game' button after which a random gamemode will be selected.
+A shortcut to the campaign as well as navigation to the game's options are also provided.

 ### Gamemode Settings
 The current settings of the gamemode (things such as word length, difficulty, time limits) can be configured by clicking the 'Gamemode Settings' button below the name of the gamemode in the header.
 When exiting the gamemode, the most recently used settings will be saved.
 Additionally, a preset of settings can be saved for future use, just change the settings, provide a name for the preset and click the 'Save Preset' button.
 This preset can then be loaded at any time by clicking the 'Load Preset' button and selecting the preset by name.